-1) In a large bowl, Add cold milk, whisked egg, water roux, sugar, milk powder, bread flour and yeast. mix well.
+1) In a large bowl, Add cold milk, whisked egg, roux, sugar, milk powder, bread flour and yeast. mix well.

 2) Kneading the dough by hand, about 10 minutes.
 Adding soften butter and sprinkle a pinch of sea salt.
 Push the dough up and down, beat until no longer stick to your hands or the work surface.

 3) Place smooth dough in a lightly greased, large mixing bowl.
 Cover tightly with plastic wrap and place in upper or second rack of refrigerator overnight.
 Allow to cold rise. (or you can rise in the room temperature for 1 hour until triple in sized).

 4) When risen.
 Transfer the whole dough to a floured work surface.
 Use a kitchen scale for calculate the ''whole dough'' and divide the weight by the number of pieces you want.